 Beverage of Choice Coffee or tea?

-Coffee, a salted caramel mocha from either Dulce Cafe or Respite Cafe, both in Durham.
+Coffee, a salted caramel mocha from either Dulce Cafe, The Refectory, or Beyu Cafe, each in Durham.